Ana Maria Rey

-Ana Maria Rey is a Colombian theoretical physicist and professor at University of Colorado Boulder.
+Ana Maria Rey Ayala is a Colombian theoretical physicist and professor at University of Colorado Boulder.
 She is also a JILA fellow, a fellow at National Institute of Standards and Technology, and a fellow of the American Physical Society.
 Rey was the first Hispanic woman to win the Blavatnik Awards for Young Scientists in 2019.

 In 2023, she was elected to the National Academy of Sciences.
 She is currently the chair of DAMOP, the American Physical Society's division in Atomic, Molecular and Optical Physics (AMO).

 Education

 Rey earned a bachelor's degree in physics at Universidad de los Andes in Bogotá in 1999 with a magna cum laude distinction.
 She got her Ph.D. in physics at University of Maryland in 2004.
 She was a postdoctoral researcher at the National Institute of Standards and Technology from 2004 to 2005 in the group of Charles W. Clark.
 She went on to work as a postdoctoral fellow at the Institute of Theoretical Atomic, Molecular and Optical Physics (ITAMP) at Harvard University from 2005 to 2008.